Premier League–Football League gulf: 2020s

 In 2020, Leeds United, who returned to the Premier League after 16 years, finished ninth in the 2020–21 season with 59 points, the most by a newly promoted side since Ipswich Town in the 2000–01 season, only missing out on European football by three points, having an outside chance of qualifying to the Conference League until the final day, however both Tottenham Hotspur and Arsenal won their fixtures.
 They were the third promoted team in as many seasons to finish with at least 50 points, and didn't lose a single game at home all season against the Premier League Big Six.

 In 2021, Brentford returned to the top flight after a 74-year absence, making their debut in the rebranded Premier League.
 They finished 13th in the 2021–22 season with 46 points, never being in the relegation zone all season, and with the signing of Christian Eriksen the team won 7 of their last 11 games.
+They have since remained in the Premier League, with their highest finish being ninth in the 2022-23 and 2025-26 seasons, in both cases finishing above their West London rivals Chelsea, and narrowly missing out on Europe due to other results going against them on the final day of the season.

 In 2022, Fulham returned to the top flight after one season in the Championship, finishing 10th in the 2022–23 season, never being in danger of relegation and occupying European places for most of the first half of the season.
 They eventually became the fourth promoted team in five years to earn at least 50 points.
 They also won their first West London derby against Chelsea since 2006, with a 2–1 win on 12 January 2023.

+In 2025, Sunderland returned to the Premier League after 8 years.
+They finished 7th in the 2025-26 season with 54 points, never being in danger of relegation and eventually qualified for the 2026–27 UEFA Europa League via league position.
+They also did the double over their rivals Newcastle United, who did not qualify for Europe.
+Fellow promoted club Leeds United also comfortably survived relegation after a late run of form, finishing 14th with 47 points.